vinanguyen05/ai-social-good-project/README.md

 Edge case output:
 <img width="964" height="59" alt="image" src="https://github.com/user-attachments/assets/3aa0610b-8ef5-47f9-ad12-f0d5df6c2712" />
 ## Failure Case:
+The system should have extracted language, urgency, and eligibility concerns.
+Instead, it only returned location and a generic food type.
+This matters because non-English users may receive incomplete or misleading recommendations, limiting their ability to access timely food assistance.
 One identified failure case involved a Spanish-language request:
 “Necesito ayuda alimentaria en San Jose.”
 The system partially succeeded by identifying the location (“San Jose”) and recognizing food-related terms.
 However, the output only returned: